tarTG/RTWG/README.md

 Simulation view can be changed on top "General" Bar (Current Display)

-A detailed description of all parameters will be added soon.
+A detailed description of all parameters can be found in the [wiki](https://github.com/tarTG/RTWG/wiki).

 ## Example images